 You need to start with understanding the basic body proportions.
 Pay attention to the curves and the flow of the lines.
 Also, study the facial features and expressions to make them look lively.

-Start with basic shapes and build up from there.
-Pay attention to proportions and expressions.
+Start with basic shapes and build up.
+Pay attention to proportions and anatomy.
+Study real people for reference.

 First, understand the character's features and expressions.
 Then, practice different strokes for a more dynamic look.
 Also, study other artists' works for inspiration.